Kansas summers can be downright hot. One of the best places to cool off is at the public swimming pool, but which one is near you this summer?

 At lunchtime, locals gravitate to the coffee shop to market fresh sandwiches, salads, and wraps.
 The day I visited, the owner made homemade bierocks in the kitchen.
 Each day, the chalkboard displays a new menu special.
 Locals told me the Chicken Salad on Croissant sandwich is a must-have menu item.

 Goff wants the mural’s vibrant colors to attract viewers who use it as an interactive backdrop to take selfies.
-I didn’t hesitate to take one with the sunflower’s petals in the background.
 The artist said she may not sign the mural because “it belongs to the town.”

 Artist Majorie Hall Bicker painted a scene depicting moments in Wellington’s history around the corner from BeeHive Quilt Shop on 7th Street.
 Dedicated to the city in 2000, visiting the mural should be part of everyone’s visit to town.

-PRO TIP: Keep your eyes peeled for ghost signs that appear faded on downtown buildings.
+PRO TIP: Keep an eye out for ghost signs that appear faded on downtown buildings.
 The 120-year-old Jacob Engle Dry Goods sign at the corner of Washington Avenue and Lincoln Street was recently restored for Wellington’s 150th anniversary.

 The park features picnic areas, playground equipment for the kiddos, a sand volleyball pit, and fishing areas.
-The well-maintained disc golf course includes concrete pads and wide fairways for beginner to moderately difficult play.
+The well-maintained disc golf course features concrete pads and wide fairways, suitable for beginner to moderately challenging play.

 Outside, the historical tour continues with the Bronze Field Guns exhibit.
 The cannons were delivered upon the request of the Grand Army of the Republic James Post of Wellington in 1909.
 Delivered in 1915, they serve as a memorial.